KDCube is built around apps

 Interface Manifest Discovery

-Decorators on the bundle class are the source of truth for the bundle's HTTP, UI, message, and job contract.
-At load time the loader scans the entrypoint class for @api, @mcp, @ui_widget, @ui_main, @on_message, and @on_job decorators and builds a typed BundleInterfaceManifest:
+Decorators on the app class are the source of truth for its HTTP, UI, conversation, and job contract.
+At load time the loader scans the entrypoint class and builds the technically named BundleInterfaceManifest:

 # Internal manifest shape (built automatically by the loader)